 - 20.1.
-All identity cards, keys, manuals and equipment must be returned to the Chief Executive or Finance and Corporate Services Manager upon termination of employment with the Association. - 20.2.
-When staff change post within the organisation, a review should be undertaken by the line manager to establish if items of equipment, identity cards, etc. need to be returned and to discern if access rights need to be amended.
+All identity cards, keys, manuals and equipment must be returned to the Chief Executive or Finance & Corporate Services Manager upon termination of employment with FPHA. - 20.2.
+When staff change post within the Association, a review should be undertaken by the line manager to establish if items of equipment, identity cards, etc. need to be returned and to discern if access rights need to be amended. - 20.3.

-- 20.3.
 Periodic checks may be made by Internal Audit personnel to ensure compliance with these rules. - 20.4.
 The requirements contained in this policy statement are of a general nature covering all computer equipment; there may be additional requirements designed for specific locations, data or applications. - 20.5.
-Any questions regarding computer security in general should be addressed to the Chief Executive.
+Any questions regarding computer security in general should be addressed to the Chief Executive or Finance & Corporate Services Manager